Tezsure/Dartez/README.md

 ## Extra

-We’re building a lot of exciting features which will be released soon, So stay tuned with our updates and releases!
+We’re building a lot of exciting features which will be released soon, So stay tuned with our updates and releases.